james98kr/SRVC_PyTorch/README.md

 python train.py ./configs/config.yaml
 ```

 Make sure to check the ``./configs/config.yaml`` file before training.
 The ``crf`` value that you set in line 8 will indicate that you will train the model on all encoded videos with that specific CRF value.
+As for the hyperparameter values, the configuration file holds the default parameters that the author mentions in the original paper, but the ``epoch`` and ``batch_size`` are values that I picked from my own experiments, as the author does not mention specific values in the paper.

 For each video that you train, there will be one ``.pth`` file that will be saved in the ``./save`` directory as the model stream for that video.
 It will be saved as follows:
 ```